So very excited that my shortlisted sculpture: Did The Rosemary Survive?

 Artrepreneur People’s Choice Award 2021 Finalist 2020 Fisher’s Ghost Contemporary Section

 This piece won the is the continues to explore the use of texture and use of under glazes and stains.
 We had to evacuate our home during December, and I have a large Rosemary bush on my back patio area.
 We were fortunate that the fires went around us, so the Rosemary bush is still providing for us with its beautiful aromatic leaves.

 “After the Fires” is a series of hand-built paper porcelain vessels that fall between utilitarian pottery and sculpture.
 These vessels are a metaphorical response to the 2020 Summer fires that ravaged Australia.
 Fire both chides and provides, it is mesmerizingly beautiful, yet can be horrifying and destructive.
-Like porcelain, our inner beauty and strength is revealed once we have been through the fires.“Allow the light and beauty to shine through” serves both as a container for objects as well as for ideas and metaphor.
-My art serves as a narrative of my experiences through form, and I, like a formed vessel, am shaped and influenced by my physical and metaphysical experiences.
+Like porcelain, our inner beauty and strength is revealed once we have been through the fires.

 These artworks are not functional tableware, and are not food safe.